negativetwelve/markmiyashita.com/_includes/cs61a/notes/rlists.md

             return None
         return (first(r), show(rest(r)))

 Notice how we had to add a new function, `show` that takes in an rlist and actually gives us readable output.
-Otherwise, we would be staring at `&lt;function rlist.&lt;locals&gt;.&lt;lambda&gt; at 0x1006f07a0&gt;` all day because our new abstraction returns functions.
+Otherwise, we would be staring at `<function rlist<locals>.<lambda> at 0x1006f07a0>` all day because our new abstraction returns functions.

 Okay, abstractions aside, let's figure out how to tackle these rlist problems!

 #### Constructors and Selectors

 __Always, always, always__ remember that we only have access to two things in our rlist, the `first` element, and the rlist that consists of the `rest` of the elements.
 Generally, you won't usually see many nested calls (for example: `first(rest(rest()))`) because we usually let recursion take care of the actual traversing part.

 Let's walk through an example.
 Say we wanted to write a function, `less_rlist` that keeps all elements in the rlist that are less than the given input, `n`.
 How would we approach this problem?

     def less_rlist(r, n):